This Guy Invented a System That Lets You Play Music Really Loud Without Pissing Off Your Neighbors

-Xergio Córdoba is a mastering engineer from Spain who has patented a system that uses psychoacoustics to allow concert halls and nightclubs to boost their volume while still maintaining the same dBA.
-The invention is called Masn´live© and it’s basically a processor that once inserted into any sound system, it allows you to enjoy music at its intended quality without breaking any noise control laws.
+Xergio Córdoba is a sound engineer from Spain who has patented a system that uses psychoacoustics to allow concert halls and nightclubs to boost their volume while still maintaining the same dBA.
+The invention is called Masn´live© and it’s basically a processor that, once inserted into any sound system, allows you to enjoy music at its intended quality without breaking any noise laws.

 Videos by VICE

-Basically, you can crank the volume right up without whiny neighbors or nearby businesses ever noticing.
-Could this be ultimate solution for party-goers everywhere?
+This theoretically allows you to crank the volume up without whiny neighbors or nearby businesses ever noticing.
+Could this be ultimate solution for party people everywhere?
 We sat Xergio down to ask.

 VICE: How did you come up with this technology?